Output Files¶

 that offer suggestions as to the suitability of variants for use in vaccines.

-are included in this report (default: 5000).
+Only epitopes meeting the --aggregate-inclusion-binding-threshold are included in this report (default: 5000).

 If the number of unique epitopes for a mutation meeting this threshold exceeds the

-, only the n best-binding epitopes up to this
+--aggregate-inclusion-count-limit, only the n best-binding epitopes up to this

 limit are included (default: 15).
 If the Best Peptide does not meet the aggregate inclusion criteria, it will be still be

-counted in the Num Included Peptides
+counted in the Num Included Peptides.

 Whether the median or the lowest binding affinity metrics are used for determining the